shubhampatel464/BMP/FrontEnd/Student/README.md

 ### Services:
 Includes service files like API for handling authentication.
 App.jsx: The main component that sets up routing and root component.
-### package.json:
-Defines the project dependencies, scripts, and metadata.

 ## Critical Directories and Files:
 #### App.jsx: